folio-org/folio-org.github.io/guidelines/which-forum.md

   - `#raml-module-builder` -- Specific discussion for RMB development.
   - `#stripes` -- Specific discussion for front-end development.
   - `#devops` -- Assistance with FOLIO infrastructure, requests to add new GitHub Team members, etc.
-  - `#scratch-environments` -- Assistance with the team-specific [Rancher developer scratch environments](/faqs/how-to-get-started-with-rancher/).
+  - `rancher-support` (was previously known as `#scratch-environments`) -- Assistance with the team-specific [Rancher developer scratch environments](/faqs/how-to-get-started-with-rancher/).
   - `#folio-ci` -- Notifications from the Jenkins CI.
 See usage [notes](/guides/navigate-commits/).
 Mute this channel and visit when needed.

 - Use `@mentions` with care.
 This is especially important on broad channels such as `#general`, as using `@channel` there will send notifications to many hundreds of people.